pragma-/pbot/doc/Commands.md

 about any application that can be run in your command-line shell can be loaded as a PBot module.

+* only bot owner can install new command-line modules
-Modules do not have access to PBot's internal API or data structures.
+* Modules do not have access to PBot internal API functions and data structures

+For more information, see the [Modules documentation.](Modules.md)

 ## List of commands

 Here is the list of all of PBot's built-in commands and some of the more useful Factoids, Plugins and Modules.

+### version

+The `version` command displays the currently installed PBot revision and revision date.
+It will also check to see if there is a new version available.

+    <pragma-> !version
+       <PBot> PBot version 2845 2020-01-19; new version available: 2850 2020-01-20!

+### help

+The `help` command displays useful information about built-in commands and Factoids.

+Usage: `help [keyword] [channel]`

 ### Administrative commands